-This post touches on some things I’ve learned using AWS Lambda to build the Apex Ping uptime monitoring tool, which is built almost exclusively with Lambda in all 10 regions supported.
+This post touches on some things I’ve learned using AWS Lambda to build the Apex Ping uptime monitoring tool, which is built almost exclusively with Lambda in all 15 regions supported, and the Apex Up serverless deployment tool.

 Don’t substitute FaaS with writing good libraries